mschmidt712/kubernetes-ci-cd/README.md

 #### Step13

-Try clicking Submit to test that hits now register as light green.
+Try clicking Submit to test that hits now register as white.